 Acute Care Hospitals

 This is a state-of-the-art facility supporting modern technology and future models of care providing right-sized and safe spaces for its patients and staff.
+To include:

 A separate urgent care center is planned at the corner of Buena Vista Street and the ED entry street, to accommodate the lower acuity patients in the ED as well as additional catchment in the community.
 The new Urgent Care center will be approximately 8,500 SF.